Byont-Ventures/hackathon/frontend/README.md

 ### ABIs

-You might have noticed that we had to pass the contract ABI to the `useReadContract` hook.
+You might have noticed that we had to pass the contract ABI to the `useContractRead` hook.
 The contract `Application Binary Interface` (`ABI`) is the standard way to interact with contracts in the Ethereum ecosystem from outside the blockchain and for contract-to-contract interaction.
 Using the ABI, data is encoded to a binary sequence according to its type.
 The encoding is not self-describing and thus requires a JSON schema to decode, similar to how Protobufs work.

 Nowadays, many tools automatically generate the ABI whenever you compile your smart contract (as a backend engineer).
 As a frontend engineer, you must import the generated ABI into your code to interact with smart contracts.
 Developers usually place the ABI in a folder called [`abis`](/frontend/src/abis/).